Albion F.C.: Development

-The golden age: 1895-1900
+The golden age: 1895–1900

 During this era, Albion became the main football club in Uruguay, being the first team from that country to win outside Uruguay; in 1896 Albion defeated Argentine teams Retiro Athletic Club and Belgrano AC (4-1 and 5-3 respectively), with both matches played in Buenos Aires.
 These were the first two victories of a Uruguayan club at international level.
 It is also widely believed that the first international games played in Uruguay were in Punta Carretas, where Albion faced Lobos AC, an Argentine team that played in Primera División until the Argentine Football Association disaffiliated it.

-The first Uruguayan derby was between Albion and CURCC.
-CURCC had been founded in 1891 as a cricket club, having added football just one year after its establishment.
-The first game where both teams faced each other was on 18 July 1892, with Albion winning 3-2.
-Albion won the most games played between both teams from 1895 to 1897, when they had an extraordinary series of 14 consecutive wins over CURCC with only one draw in between.
+The first Uruguayan derby was between Albion and Peñarol.
+Peñarol had been founded in 1891 as a cricket club, having added football just one year after its establishment.
+The first game where both teams faced each other was on 18 July 1892, with Albion winning 3–2.
+Albion won the most games played between both teams from 1895 to 1897, when they had an extraordinary series of 14 consecutive wins over Peñarol with only one draw in between.
 From 1896 to 1899 three other football clubs were established; Deutscher Fussball Klub, Uruguay Athletic Club and Club Nacional de Football.

-In February 1900, Lichtenberger invited CURCC, Deutscher, and Uruguay Athletic to form a new league.
+In February 1900, Lichtenberger invited Peñarol, Deutscher, and Uruguay Athletic to form a new league.
 The creation of the new league was finalized on 30 March of that year, with its name being "Uruguay Association Foot-ball League" (current Uruguayan Football Association).
-The first championship was disputed that year, where Albion finished second to CURCC.
+The first championship was disputed that year, where Albion finished second to Peñarol.
 By those times, some players left the club: Ernesto Caprario, Carlos Carve Urioste and Domingo Prat all moved to Uruguay Athletic.
 Other players that left the institution were Céspedes brothers, Cuadra, Reyes, Castro, Bouton and Nebel, who later founded Club Nacional de Football.

 That same year, the club won the Copa de Competencia.
 This title allowed it to play in the Tie Cup against the winners of Copa de Competencia Jockey Club with Argentine clubs.
-Albion played the first five editions of the Tie Cup from 1900-1905 (except 1903), but failed to reach the finals in every edition, which included a 9-1 defeat to Montevideo Wanderers in the first round of the 1905 edition.
+Albion played the first five editions of the Tie Cup from 1900 to 1905 (except 1903), but failed to reach the finals in every edition, which included a 9–1 defeat to Montevideo Wanderers in the first round of the 1905 edition.